 I like communicating science, I always have.
 I like sharing things that are beautiful and astonishing, and I like it when I can help others to understand, to feel empowered, and to be curious about everything from the shape of a raindrop to what happens below -273°C.

 I've spent a lot of time making short films about science, but I’m not a filmmaker – I’m really more of a writer, communicator and teacher.

 I never set out to win any prizes; I just wanted to try to inspire people and to help to solve some global problems.

-I have made a couple of short films, which are further below, but first, here are some short explainer videos...
+I have made a couple of short films, which are further below, but first, here's my showreel and some short explainer videos...

 *YouTube is my portfolio space.

 My following is on Instagram, Facebook and TikTok.

 I made these two films to spread the word about the disappearance of global soil, and the crisis of plastic in the ocean (and now air too).

 I made both films long before I managed to get enough funding to edit them together.
 Hopefully, in the near future, there'll be more funding around for environmental science communication!

 The world is awash with “content” these days.
 Producing more of it without planning exactly how it’s going to make a positive impact mostly just favours the social media platforms and bounces around an echo chamber.

-I used to make a large number of videos to get important and interesting messages out, blending the fun with the vital, but I have now decided to focus entirely on projects with a positive impact strategy.
+I used to make a large number of videos to get what I felt were important and interesting messages out, blending the fun with the vital, but I have now decided to focus entirely on projects with a positive impact strategy.

 That said, I am always keen to try to fit in talks, filming, panels, podcasts etc. where possible, if I'm confident that I will be making a positive difference.